Forward Pharmacy will hold mass-vaccination COVID-19 clinics for children

-Cambridge Elementary School and the Deerfield Community Center will be among 6 local COVID-19 mass-vaccination clinic sites next weekend for children ages 5-11.
+Granite Ridge School, Indian Mound Middle School and Winnequah School will be among six local COVID-19 mass-vaccination clinic sites next weekend for children ages 5-11.

 Forward Pharmacy, based in Cottage Grove with community pharmacies in Cottage Grove, McFarland, Cambridge, Deerfield and Columbus, said it plans to administer more 10,000 shots to children ages 5-11 in the communities where they live on Nov.
 13 and Nov.
 14.